seanox/virtual-environment/README.md

 ## Example
 - `platform.exe B: create`
-  Creates the initial environment as a VHDX virtual drive.
+  Creates the initial workspace as a VHDX virtual drive.
 - `platform.exe B: shortcuts`
   Creates shortcut files for common actions.
-- `platform.exe B: attach` to attach the environment Attaches the environment and makes it available as a virtual drive.
+- `platform.exe B: attach` to attach the workspace Attaches the workspace and makes it available as a virtual drive.

-Configure __`Startup.cmd`__ in the root directory of the virtual environment and add the desired programs and services.
+Configure __`Startup.cmd`__ in the root directory of the workspace and add the desired programs and services.
 It is recommended to use a launcher so that the environment variables are available to the called programs.
 Detach should also be started via the launcher if programs and services are terminated when detaching and the environment variables are needed for this.

 - `platform.exe B: detach`
-  Detaches the environment.
+  Detaches the workspace.
 - `platform.exe B: compact`
-  Detaches the environment.
+  Detaches the workspace.

 <img src="assets/usage.gif"/>